Poison Ivy (character): Other storylines

 Eventually, Ivy and the other Sirens ambush the Riddler at his office (with Ivy using her plants to truss and gag his secretary), telling him that they've been framed for the murder of a young nurse.
 He agrees to help clear their names, and during the discussion Ivy reveals that she has recently taken up a job at the Gotham division of S.T.A.R.
-Labs under an assumed name (Dr. Paula Irving).
+Labs under the alias Paula Irving.
 She is eventually kidnapped and placed in a specialized containment unit by a researcher named Alisa Adams, but escapes and turns the table on her captor by binding her with vines.
 Ivy initially informs Adams that she plans to kill her, but instead decides to let her live after seeing a photograph of Alisa's young daughter.
 Ivy then threatens Alisa into keeping her mouth shut about her true identity, telling her that she will change her mind and kill her if she reveals her secret to anyone.

 When Harley Quinn betrays her friends and breaks into Arkham Asylum with the goal of killing the Joker, she ultimately chooses instead to release Joker from his cell, and together the two orchestrate a violent takeover of the facility.
 Poison Ivy arrives and tries to convince Harley Quinn that the Joker is evil, but Harley Quinn refuses to believe her and knocks Poison Ivy unconscious.
 After they are defeated by Catwoman and Batman, Catwoman then tells Poison Ivy that they are no longer friends, after Ivy had drugged Catwoman in an attempt to discover Batman's identity.
 Poison Ivy is taken to Arkham Asylum.
 Ivy soon escapes and ambushes Harley in her cell, binding and gagging her former friend before she can defend herself.
 Ivy struggles with the decision to execute Harley for her betrayal, but ultimately releases her after realizing that she is still her friend.
 Together, the two set off to find Catwoman and make her pay for leaving them behind.
 The two of them find Catwoman and fight her on the streets.
 While fighting, Catwoman confesses that she saw good in the both of them and only wanted to help them.
 When she tells them that she only kept tabs on them because Batman wanted to keep them under control, Ivy lashes out onto the city by using giant vines to destroy buildings, cursing at Batman for manipulating her.
 Batman is about to arrest them, but Catwoman helps the two of them escape.